hawtio/hawtio/docs/Overview2dotX.md

 #### javascript plugins
 * [hawtio-core](https://github.com/hawtio/hawtio-core) - Tiny core module that contains the logging and plugin loader code.
 It also contains 1 angular module that initializes some stub services that can be overridden by other plugins.
 Responsible for loading plugins and bootstrapping a hawtio app
 * [hawtio-core-navigation](https://github.com/hawtio/hawtio-core-navigation) - Navigation bar, also can handle sub-tabs.
 Provides a nice API that allows you to define your routes and tabs in one block, or you can define your routes and tabs separately
-* [hawtio-extension-service](https://github.com/hawtio/hawtio-extension-service) - A service and directive that can be used to attach arbitrary text or HTML to a view

 #### typescript plugins
 * [hawtio-core-dts](https://github.com/hawtio/hawtio-core-dts) - A repository of typescript definition files for third-party scripts as well as any javascript plugins such as hawtio-core or hawtio-core-navigation.
 Not actually a plugin, but is a dependency for any typescript plugin
 * [hawtio-core-perspective](https://github.com/hawtio/hawtio-core-perspective) - Perspective selector, adds itself to the navigation bar and provides an API to plugins to configure perspectives.
-* [hawtio-utilities](https://github.com/hawtio/hawtio-utilities) - A collection of helper functions used throughout hawtio, most plugins will probably depend on this module.
+* [hawtio-utilities](https://github.com/hawtio/hawtio-utilities) - A collection of helper functions used throughout hawtio, most plugins will probably depend on this module
 * [hawtio-ui](https://github.com/hawtio/hawtio-ui) - The UI widgets from hawtio 1.x, including hawtio-simple-table and the editor plugin
 * [hawtio-forms](https://github.com/hawtio/hawtio-forms) - The forms plugin from hawtio 1.x, used to create forms from a simple schema
-* [hawtio-preferences](https://github.com/hawtio/hawtio-preferences) - A plugin for the preferences panel, implements the preferences registry and can add a 'Preferences' link to the main console
 * [hawtio-jmx](https://github.com/hawtio/hawtio-jmx) - The JMX and JVM plugins from hawtio 1.x as well as the tree plugin.
 Now contains all jolokia initialization code as well as the Core.Workspace object service from hawtio 1.x.
-Will likely be a dependency for any plugin that talks to jolokia.
+Will likely be a dependency for any plugin that talks to jolokia
+* [hawtio-oauth](https://github.com/hawtio/hawtio-oauth) - Provides authentication for OAuth using [OpenShift](http://openshift.github.io/) and [KeyCloak](http://keycloak.jboss.org/)
+* [hawtio-dashboard](https://github.com/hawtio/hawtio-dashboard) - Provides a dashboard capability; letting any angular pages be composed into a dashboard
-* [hawtio-wiki](https://github.com/hawtio/hawtio-wiki) - The wiki, camel, activemq, maven and osgi plugins
+* [hawtio-wiki](https://github.com/hawtio/hawtio-wiki) - Provides a git based wiki
-* [hawtio-kubernetes](https://github.com/hawtio/hawtio-kubernetes) - The kubernetes, service and docker image repository plugins
+* [hawtio-kubernetes](https://github.com/hawtio/hawtio-kubernetes) - The plugin for working with [Kubernetes](http://kubernetes.io/)
+* [hawtio-forge](https://github.com/hawtio/hawtio-forge) - The [JBoss Forge](http://forge.jboss.org/) plugin for hawtio so it can view and create projects and execute forge commands

 #### slush generators
 * [slush-hawtio-javascript](https://github.com/hawtio/slush-hawtio-javascript) - Generates a starter jvascript plugin project that depends on hawtio-core and hawtio-core-navigation with some example plugin code.